psssk-lab/ais-labs/README.md

 # Agent Loop Workflow Components:
-• **System and User Instructions**: Define role, tone, and constraints for the agent
+*  **System and User Instructions**: Define role, tone, and constraints for the agent
-• **Model Configuration**: Choose models like GPT-4.1 or GPT-5
+*  **Model Configuration**: Choose models like GPT-4.1 or GPT-5
-• **Tools Integration**: Connect to Salesforce, ServiceNow, operational runbooks and more
+*  **Tools Integration**: Connect to Salesforce, ServiceNow, operational runbooks and more

 # Common Use Cases:

 **Scenario**

-**Example Prompt**
-Conversational IT Operations
-An agent interacts with IT operators via chat to diagnose and resolve incidents automatically Automated Troubleshooting
+**Conversational IT Operations:** An agent interacts with IT operators via chat to diagnose and resolve incidents automatically
-Detects system alerts, runs diagnostic workflows, and applies fixes without manual intervention Incident Management
+**Automated Troubleshooting:** Detects system alerts, runs diagnostic workflows, and applies fixes without manual intervention
-Creates, updates, and closes ServiceNow or ITSM tickets based on user prompts and system events Knowledge Base Querying
-Answers employee queries by fetching data from enterprise knowledge bases and documentation Multi-Agent Orchestration
-Coordinates multiple agents for complex workflows like provisioning resources and compliance checks Intelligent Document Triaging
+**Incident Management:** Creates, updates, and closes ServiceNow or ITSM tickets based on user prompts and system events **Knowledge Base Querying:** Answers employee queries by fetching data from enterprise knowledge bases and documentation **Multi-Agent Orchestration:** Coordinates multiple agents for complex workflows like provisioning resources and compliance checks
-An agent can read, understand, and categorize incoming legal documents, extracting key information and routing them to the correct team for review
+**Intelligent Document Triaging:** An agent can read, understand, and categorize incoming legal documents, extracting key information and routing them to the correct team for review

 # Conclusion:
 The Azure Logic Apps Agent Loop functionality represents a significant leap forward in intelligent automation, moving beyond simple trigger-action sequences to goal-oriented, AI-driven workflows.
 By integrating large language models with the robust capabilities of Azure Logic Apps' extensive connector ecosystem, organizations can now automate complex, autonomous, and conversational processes with enterprise-grade security and scalability, ultimately unlocking new levels of efficiency and operational intelligence.